Dummies can be a great tool for calming and comforting little ones.

 - Once your baby is asleep, take the dummy away

-- Ask your child to collect all their dummies into a bag and then leave them out for the fairies/Easter bunny/Santa to collect.
-You can leave a small gift to replace the dummies
+- You can ask your child to collect all their dummies into a bag and then leave them out for the fairies/Easter bunny/Santa to collect.
+You could leave a small gift to replace the dummies

 - NHS Guide on Childhood Health & Well-being for children aged birth – 5 years